-It is PartnerSpeak's intention for all non-offending partners and families affected by child sexual abuse material to have equal access to, and be supported by, PartnerSpeak as early as possible in their journey.
+It is PartnerSPEAK's intention for all non-offending partners and families affected by child sexual abuse material to have equal access to, and to be supported by, PartnerSPEAK as early as possible in their journey.

 We know the production and sharing of child abuse material is a global issue that exists in all communities and that some people can experience additional barriers to accessing our support.
 Consequently, we recognise the work we need to do to provide a safe and inclusive environment for all people.